michibo/feyncop/README.md

 Acknowlegements
 ---------------

-Many thanks are owed to [Frédéric Chapoton](//irma.math.unistra.fr/~chapoton/) for the long overdue upgrade of feyngen&feyncop to Python3.
+Many thanks are owed to [Frédéric Chapoton](//irma.math.unistra.fr/~chapoton/) for the long overdue upgrade of feyngen&feyncop to Python3 in 2024.

 Bug reports or (pull) requests are always welcome.